SowmiyaLoganathan/Generate-PDF-from-HTML/README.md

 ### Call Web API from C# console application
-The [.NET Console application](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-7-0) is used to create client application.
-In this application, we have used **RestClient** to sets the server IP address from the [RestSharp](https://www.nuget.org/packages/RestSharp) NuGet package.
+The client application in this implementation is a .NET Console application built with .NET version 7.
+To create a new .NET console application using Visual Studio 2022, please follow the guidance provided in [this](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-7-0) link.
+Within the application, we utilize the **RestClient** from the [RestSharp](https://www.nuget.org/packages/RestSharp) NuGet package to set the server IP address.

 ```csharp
 var client = new RestClient("https://localhost:7094/pdf");
 ```

-#### Add HTML file and additional assets
+#### Incorporating HTML files and additional assets
-We need to include the HTML and CSS file in the **RestRequest** and send as many additional assets (ie., fonts, images, PDF size, etc) with the request in the ``assets`` key of the HTML.
+The inclusion of the HTML and CSS files in the **RestRequest** is necessary.
+Additionally, any supplementary assets such as fonts, images, and PDF size specifications should be sent along with the request, with the **assets** key of the HTML serving as the designated location.

 ``Assets passed in the request must match the name used to reference in the file.``

 ```csharp